Mjz86/c_colon/mcc.md

- even in value oriented code,  functions can throw errors with ease and speed , the values often flow in registers and they are optimized well beacuse of lack of aliases .
+ even in-value oriented code,  functions can throw errors with ease and speed , the values often flow in registers and they are optimized well beacuse of lack of aliases .

  happy path often has less branches compared to using optional/expected/result types, and sad path is more performant than cxx-throw or rust panic, and as performant as optional types.